Mortgage Guide

 Ask your broker or lender to calculate the likely first payment before you complete.
 That way, you won’t get caught off guard when your first direct debit leaves your account.

-If possible, keep other big expenses away from that first month of homeownership.
-It’ll make things feel smoother financially.
-It may mean delaying that TV and sofa purchase, but future you will thank you, even if from the temporary beanbag!
+If possible, keep other big expenses away from that first month.
+It may mean delaying that TV and sofa purchase… but future you will thank you (even if from the temporary beanbag).

-Once the first payment is done and you’ve seen your regular monthly amount in action, it’s a great time to review your budget to make sure you stay on track and comfortable going forward.
+Once the first payment is done and you’ve seen your regular monthly amount in action, it’s a great time to review your budget to make sure you stay on track.

 Your first mortgage payment often includes daily interest from your completion date to the end of that month, as well as your first full monthly payment.